 This is mainly an appreciation blog for fandoms and fanart.
 I especially love inspirational sports anime!
 Currently whiling away the hours with Chihayafuru, Daiya no A | Diamond no Ace, Free!, and Haiykuu!!.

 I spend an inordinate amount of time thinking about Mashima Taichi and Miyuki Kazuya.
 If you ever want to talk about either one, you know where to find me!

 ♥ Multishipper ♥ Makoto shipper ♥

-Sometimes I write fanfic for Durarara!!, Free!, Hetalia, South Park, and various small/rare fandoms.
+Sometimes I write fanfic.
 Sometimes I write vignettes and scenes that may or may not evolve into something more.
-And sometimes I reblog fanart with little ficlets I've done, mostly for Arvy, all of which are under the spontaneous collab tag.
+And sometimes I reblog fanart with spontaneous ficlets.
 There's also this Haru/Makoto comic I did with marskels. :D

 I try to have something to say about the art I reblog, what I like about it or what I think is going on.
-I don't write a lot of meta but sometimes I can think things.
+I don't write a lot of critical analysis but sometimes I can think things.
 On occasion I even do headcanons.